LibCrowds/libcrowds/docs/configuration.md

 ## Site Configuration

-The site configuration is required for vue-pybossa-frontend to run.
+The site configuration is required for LibCrowds to run.

 To run the frontend with default settings: